Network security for an AI home lab

 - Apply AppArmor or SELinux policies within VMs and containers for process-level restrictions.

 If you pass a GPU to a VM, remember PCI passthrough removes some hypervisor-level inspection.
-Compensate by tightening network filters and monitoring that VM closely.
+Compensate with tighter network filters and closer monitoring of that VM.

 Keep rules small, explicit and logged.
-Logs tell you what tried to get out.
-Retain logs long enough to investigate.
+Logs show what tried to get out.
+Keep them long enough to investigate.
 I forward firewall and host logs to a central syslog or an ELK-like stack on a separate server.

 Use strong SSH controls: key-based auth only, different keys per host, and short-lived agent keys for remote sessions.
 Disable password login.
-Run multi-factor authentication for any web UI that supports it.
+Use multi-factor authentication for any web UI that supports it.

-Make access predictable.
 If you use a VPN, keep the configuration in version control and rotate keys.
-For remote access, prefer WireGuard because it is lightweight and auditable.
+For remote access, I prefer WireGuard because it is lightweight and auditable.
 Lock administrative interfaces to specific internal IP ranges.

-Automation scenes are practical when incidents occur.
+Automation scenes are useful when incidents happen.
 Examples I use:

-- Lockdown scene: If a high-rate of outbound connections is detected from a host, automatically block that host for a fixed period and start packet capture.
+- Lockdown scene: if a high rate of outbound connections is detected from a host, block that host for a fixed period and start packet capture.

-Implement these with Home Assistant, Ansible or simple scripts integrated with your router API.
-Keep automations auditable and reversible.
+Build these with Home Assistant, Ansible or simple scripts tied into the router API.
+Keep them auditable and reversible.

 Large models use large data.
 That raises storage and leak risks.
 Encrypt model storage at rest.
 Limit who and what can read model directories.
 Run discovery scans for sensitive files before exposing them to inference services.

-Models and toolapis can execute arbitrary code if misconfigured.
-Turn off exec hooks in agent frameworks unless strictly necessary.
+Models and tool APIs can run arbitrary code if misconfigured.
+Turn off exec hooks in agent frameworks unless you really need them.
 Audit third-party model packages.
-Treat downloaded models as untrusted binary blobs until scanned.
+Treat downloaded models as untrusted binary blobs until you have scanned them.

-Monitor behaviour with simple heuristics: spikes in outbound connections, DNS queries to new domains, or sudden CPU/GPU load from an unusual VM.
-Alerts let you act before data leaves the lab.
+Watch the simple signs: spikes in outbound connections, DNS queries to new domains, or sudden CPU or GPU load from an unusual VM.
+That often gives you time to act before data leaves the lab.

-Expect more AI components that phone home by default.
-That means stronger local privacy settings will matter more.
-I recommend designing the lab so you can swap in local services quickly.
+More AI components will phone home by default.
+Local privacy controls matter more for that reason.
+Design the lab so you can swap in local services quickly.
 Keep an eye on model supply chains for trojans and on telemetry channels for new endpoints.

 Practical takeaways